SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 # Retrieving Data

-Let us have a look over one of the most common operations when we are talking about databases.
+Retrieving data is one of the most common operations you can perform when working with databases.

-Retrieving data is the action of pulling data from our database based on specific criteria.
+It is the action of pulling data from our database based on specific criteria.

+There are several ways to do it:

-**Retrieving all available information from a table:**
+- **Retrieving all available information from a table**

 ``` java
 SELECT * FROM `students`;
 ```

-**Retrieving only the columns you need:**
+- **Retrieving only the columns you need**

 ``` java
 SELECT `full_name`, `course`, `grade` FROM `students`;
 ```

-When retrieving data in this way, the resulting dataset is called a projection.
+When retrieving data this way, the resulting dataset is called a projection.

-We take only data that we need, which optimizes our query uses less resources.
+We take only data that we need, which optimizes our query.

-**Retrieving a subset of rows:**
+- **Retrieving a subset of rows**

 ``` java
 SELECT `full_name`, `grade`